How To Plan And Execute A Virtual Fun Run For Your School

 Fun Run with a Virtual Twist

-Our recommendation is to take on this new methodology for your 2020–2021 school year.
+We recommend taking on this new methodology for your 2020–2021 school year.
 This method is more profitable and much more comfortable with today’s uncertainty.
-In this method, you don’t need volunteers, to create groups, or to set up a physical event.
-The participants will be running in a fun run, but everyone performs it at their own convenience.
+In this method, you don’t need volunteers to create groups or to set up a physical event.
+The participants will run in a fun run, but everyone will perform it at their convenience.

 Arranging the Route

-In order to ensure similar distances for every participant, we still recommend setting up a route.
+We still recommend setting up a route to ensure similar distances for every participant.
 This time, however, you can have people complete the event on their own timeline and report their results virtually.

-To add some extra fun, you could actually make it a scavenger hunt fun run.
+You could make it a scavenger hunt fun run to add some extra fun.
 Instead of informing the parents and the students to lap around the particular area, give hints to find city-related items around the town and send in pictures.
 Once a student/parent has completed the task, ask them to upload a picture to the social media platforms.
-In this way, other people will get excited about the event and want to participate as well.
+This way, other people will get excited about the event and want to participate.
 Donations can be based on the number of items found.

 Spirit Wear to Boost Morale and Fundraising

 Create a special fun run spirit wear shirt and have everyone wear it while they complete their fun run.
-You can host the shirt on your online spirit wear store so that parents can order and receive directly.
-Again, have them post pictures online to get others excited about the event.
-Having the shirts be a fundraiser as well allows you to boost your fun run fundraising results.
+You can host the shirt on your online spirit wear store so parents can order and receive it directly.
+Again, have them post pictures online to excite others about the event.
+Having the shirts be a fundraiser also allows you to boost your fun run fundraising results.

 Leverage Social Media

 The key move in organizing a virtual fun run is to get the audience active.
 Share as much as possible on social media.
 This includes families taking photos and videos of their own participation.
 It should also include opening and closing remarks by the principal.
-You may also want to have a “special guest” do a video and post commentary on people’s uploads.
+You may also want to have a “special guest” do a video and post comments on people’s uploads.
 This could be a favorite teacher or staff member.
-Finally, allow your sponsors to be active on social media as well since they won’t necessarily get the benefits of an in person sponsorship opportunity.
+Finally, allow your sponsors to be active on social media since they won’t necessarily benefit from an in-person sponsorship opportunity.

 Create a Playlist

-Recreate the loudspeaker experience by sharing a playlist for people to listen to while they run on their own.
-This will make the experience even more cohesive despite the fact that not everyone is together.
+Recreate the loudspeaker experience by sharing a playlist for people to listen to while they run independently.
+This will make the experience even more cohesive even though not everyone is together.

 Fun runs play a very important role in our school culture.
-It is a source for charity and provides the student with a sense of sympathy and forgiveness.
-With the tips above you can make sure your fun run is successful despite the changes that face schools in the 2020–21 school year.
-Whether you choose a traditional or a non-traditional approach to the fun run, make sure your community doesn’t forget the most important part: FUN!
+It is a source of charity and gives the student a sense of sympathy and forgiveness.
+With the tips above, you can ensure your fun run is successful despite the changes that face schools in the 2020–21 school year.
+Whether you choose a traditional or a non-traditional approach to the fun run, ensure your community doesn’t forget the most important part: FUN!